McIntosh Memorial Library

 The Library accepts gifts of books and other materials with the understanding that they will be added to the collection if they meet the criteria for selection listed above.
 If gifts do not meet these criteria, they may be sold or otherwise disposed of.
 Textbooks, outdated encyclopedias, magazines, and items which are damaged, smelly, or moldy will not be accepted.

 The Library will not assign a financial value to donated materials.
-However, if requested the library will make available to donors a receipt for “x” number of items which can be used for tax purposes.
+However, if requested, the Library will make available to donors a receipt which can be used.

-Because of limited budget and space, the Library is not able to purchase all materials that are requested.
-Therefore, interlibrary loan is used to obtain from other libraries those materials that are beyond the scope of this Library’s collection.
+Interlibrary loan is utilized to obtain from other libraries those materials that are beyond the scope of this Library’s collection.
 In return for this service, the McIntosh Memorial Library agrees to lend its materials to other libraries through the same interlibrary loan network.

 Withdrawal of materials

 The withdrawal of materials, also called weeding, is an ongoing process by which materials that are worn, damaged, outdated, duplicated, inaccurate, or no longer used may be removed from the collection.
-The professional staff of the Library will be solely responsible for the weeding of materials based on the annual weeding schedule.
+Library staff will be responsible for the weeding of materials based on the annual weeding schedule.

 LIBRARY BILL OF RIGHTS